Petr1Furious/gravity-simulation/README.md

 ## Creating an object

 First, select center of the new object with middle mouse button / left alt + left click.
 Then move the mouse to select the object radius and click the same button.
-After that move the mouse to set the speed vector of the new object and click the same button again.
+After that, move the mouse to set the speed vector of the new object and click the same button again.
-If another object is selected, then after new object creation its location and velocity will be set relatively to the selected object.
+If another object is selected, then after new object creation its location and velocity will be set relative to the selected object.

 ## Commands